enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-06-11 Attention is limitless, without frontiers [x] 2024-06-12 Complete attention
-[x] 2024-06-13 Elimination of fear is the beginning of attention Choiceless Awareness
+[x] 2024-06-13 Elimination of fear is the beginning of attention [x] 2024-06-14 There is no place at which to arrive Choiceless Awareness
 Violence